apache/cordova-docs/docs/fr/edge/guide/platforms/ios/upgrading.md

 ## Projets de modernisation 2.5.0 à 2.6.0

-1. Téléchargez et extrayez la source Cordova 2.6.0 dans un dossier permanent sur votre disque dur, par exemple à`~/Documents/Cordova-2.6.0`.
+1. Download and extract the Cordova 2.6.0 source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova-2.6.0`.

 2. Quittez Xcode s'exécute.